Skip to main content

 MEDEX Northwest AI Policy — The One PA Program with Rules

 MEDEX Northwest is the only PA program publishing its own AI policy beyond CASPA.
-It's stricter than CASPA and reserves the right to use AI detectors.
+Its grammar/spell-check carve-out matches the updated 2026-27 CASPA central rule, but it reserves the right to use AI detection tools — a right PAEA has formally declined for itself.

 MEDEX Northwest AI Policy — The One PA Program with Its Own Published Rules